For Immediate Release

 ABOUT THE CLARK

 The Clark, which has a three-star rating in the Michelin Green Guide, is located at 225 South Street in Williamstown, Massachusetts.
 Its 140-acre campus includes miles of hiking and walking trails through woodlands and meadows, providing an exceptional experience of art in nature.
-Galleries are open 10 am to 5 pm Tuesday through Sunday and daily in July and August.
-Advance timed tickets are required.
+Galleries are open 10 am to 5 pm Tuesday through Sunday, from September through June, and daily in July and August.
+Advance tickets are strongly recommended.
 Admission is $20; free year-round for Clark members, all visitors age 21 and under, and students with a valid student ID.
 Free admission is available through several programs, including First Sundays Free; a local library pass program; and EBT Card to Culture.
-For more information on these programs and more, visit clarkart.edu or call 413 458 2303.
+For information on these programs and more, visit clarkart.edu or call 413 458 2303.

 Press contact: [email protected]